 About nine million tons of sulfur are produced every year in the United States alone, and with how widespread its usage is, it is obvious to see why so much is needed.
 Pure elemental sulfur is used to make paper and is an ingredient found in insecticides and fungicides.
 Additionally, products such as gunpowder, matches, and fireworks rely on the element as well.

-Sulfur is most commonly utilized in the form of sulfuric acid, which is considered to be the number one chemical in the industrialized world.
+Sulfur is commonly in the form of sulfuric acid, which is the number one chemical in the industrialized world.
 Its greatest use is for fertilizers.
 Other products such as lead-acid batteries, pigments, detergents, and sheet metals contain the compound as well.
-Sulfur dioxide, another compound of sulfur, is used as a bleaching agent and disinfectant.
+Sulfur dioxide, another compound of sulfur, is a bleaching agent and disinfectant.

 The human body requires sulfur for a few reasons.
 First, sulfur is essential to the building and fixing of DNA.
 It also protects cells from damage, which further helps to prevent diseases, including cancer.
 Additional ways sulfur keeps us healthy include: